Jump to the content

 You can use the fellowship calculator to calculate for yourself what the amount is likely to be if your application is successful.

-On application, the Humboldt Foundation can grant family allowances for your marital partner and children.
-Please see the application form and the Guidelines, A.1.5.2 to A.1.5.4 and A.3.3 (PDF) for further conditions and details.
+On application, the Humboldt Foundation can grant family allowances for your partner and children.
+You may request funds for your partner if you are married, in a registered partnership or caring for children in a shared household.
+Please see the application form and the Guidelines, A.2.4 (PDF) for further conditions and details.

-• If the research fellow is accompanied abroad by his/her marital partner for an uninterrupted period of at least three months, the foreign allowance may be increased.
+- If the research fellow is accompanied abroad by his/her partner for an uninterrupted period of at least three months, the foreign allowance may be increased.

-• A compensatory payment for child benefit according to the German Income Tax Act (Einkommensteuergesetz, EStG) can be awarded if neither the fellow nor his/her marital partner are eligible to claim child benefit in Germany according to the EStG.
+- A compensatory payment for child benefit according to the German Income Tax Act (Einkommensteuergesetz, EStG) can be awarded if neither the fellow nor his/her partner are eligible to claim child benefit in Germany according to the EStG.

 If the host contribution differs from the fellowship calculation, please inform the Alexander von Humboldt Foundation immediately.
-See also Guidelines, A.1.10 (PDF) on taxes/deductions.
+See also Guidelines, A.1.2.2 (PDF) on taxes and deductions.

 Research fellows are obliged to inform the Alexander von Humboldt Foundation of any additional earnings (salary or income from employment or self-employment in Germany, German or foreign fellowships).
 Any additional earnings exceeding €600 gross income a month will be deducted from the monthly fellowship grant.
-Any type of employment yielding additional earnings must be approved in advance by the Alexander von Humboldt Foundation, which will examine whether this additional employment endangers the objective of the fellowship (cf. A.1 and A.1.12 of the Guidelines (PDF)); in such cases the Alexander von Humboldt Foundation reserves the right to terminate or suspend the fellowship.
+Any type of employment yielding additional earnings must be approved in advance by the Alexander von Humboldt Foundation, which will examine whether this additional employment endangers the objective of the fellowship (see Guidelines A.1, A.1.3 and A.1.13 (PDF)); in such cases the Alexander von Humboldt Foundation reserves the right to terminate or suspend the fellowship.
 Utilisation of other fellowships financed by German public funding is not allowed.

 Income resulting from a previous or ongoing employment contract will not be offset against the monthly fellowship instalment if the contiguous funded stays abroad do not exceed a period of six months in each case.